material-components/material-components-web/packages/mdc-textfield/label/README.md

 ##### MDCTextFieldLabelFoundation.deactivateFocus(shouldRemoveLabelFloat: boolean)

-Deactivates the label's focus state.
+Deactivates the label's focus state. `shouldRemoveLabelFloat` indicates whether to also reset the label's position and size.

 ##### MDCTextFieldLabelFoundation.setValidity(isValid: boolean)